Konica Auto-Reflex

 at half format 24 x 18 mm

-The Auto-Reflex has a very special feature: the image size can be changed anytime between normal 24 x 36 mm and half size 24 x 18 mm with the flick of a switch – even mid-roll.
+The Auto-Reflex has a very special feature: the image size can be changed between normal 24 x 36 mm and half size 24 x 18 mm at any time with the flick of a switch – even mid-roll.
 The smaller size is accomplished by two metal sheets being brought before the film plane, the transport travel is adjusted accordingly.
-The film counter travels only every second image when the camera is set to half size.
-The boundaries of half size images are indicated in the viewfinder by two vertical lines.
+The film counter travels every second image only when the camera is set to half size.
+The boundaries of half size images are indicated permanently in the viewfinder by two vertical lines on the focusing screen.
 With half size, up to 72 exposures can be made on a standard 36 exposure 35 mm film, but due to the smaller negative size, the possible maximum size of prints is more limited.
 The half format images have portrait orientation, for landscape orientation the camera has to be tilted by 90°.
-However, you should avoid changing the image size mid-roll if you do not want to upset your photo dealer – such films with different image sizes, changing mid-roll, can not be treated properly by automatic enlarging equipment.

 Like all its successors from the big Autoreflex series, the Auto-Reflex is extremely sturdily built and takes abuse well.
 The Copal metal focal plane shutter works reliably even under extremely cold conditions and after a very long time of use.
 As everyday camera, I would not recommend the Auto-Reflex, however – the meter with its external sensor is not as exact as the through-the-lens (TTL) meters of all successor models, especially under difficult lighting situations.
 The handling is more complicated, and the viewfinder indications are not as informative as on later Konica SLR models.
 Additionally, from today's point of view a hot shoe for flash photography is missing, the flash operation via PC synch cable ist quite cumbersome for snapshooting – although for demanding exposures the fitting of the flash on top of the camera is usually not the best position anyway.